morrowind-modding/tes3cs-manual/content/actors/dialogue/dialogue-functions.md

 This is 1 if the speaker detects the player and 0 otherwise.

 ## Function Faction Rank Difference
-This is the player's rank in the speaker's faction minus the speaker's rank.
+This is the player's rank in the speaker's [[factions|faction]] minus the speaker's rank.
 Note that the first rank in a faction is 0 and your "rank" is –1 if you do not belong to that faction.
 A return value of 0 is the same rank, 1 is PC is one rank higher, -2 is PC is two ranks lower.

 ## Fight
-This is the AI Fight Setting of the speaker.
+This is the AI [[fight|Fight]] Setting of the speaker.
 This is the base value, not the value after disposition, distance, crime level, and so on have been added.

 ## Flee
-This returns the base value of the speaker's Flee AI Setting.
+This returns the base value of the speaker's [[flee|Flee]] AI Setting.

 ## Friend Hit
 [[friend-hit|Detailed explanation]].